msp-strath/cs208-logic/pages/equality.md

 # Equality

-## Introduction to Equality in Logic

 Equality (`s = t`) is a fundamental relationship between entities.
-In logical terms, it expresses the fact that there is no way to tell two things apart *within the logic*.
-As we shall see below, if `s = t` in the logic, then there is no way write a property that is true for `s` but not true for `t` (and vice versa).
+When we state an equality `s = t`, we are saying that there is no way to tell the two individuals `s` and `t` apart from the point of view of the logical setting we are working in.

-## Syntax and proof rules for Equality
+## Syntax and Proof Rules for Equality

 In the syntax, equality is a binary predicate symbol that is usually written infix: `t1 = t2`.